This page provides a conceptual overview of log-based metrics.

 For information about the differences between project-based log-based metrics and bucket-based log-based metrics, see Bucket-scoped log-based metrics.

-Logging provides a set of metrics for usage values such as the number of log entries ingested in your project or the number of bytes you've exported.
+Logging provides a set of metrics for usage values such as the number of log entries stored in log buckets in your project, or the number of bytes you've exported.
 For a complete list of system-defined metrics, see Google Cloud metrics: logging.

 You can create user-defined log-based metrics to track other metrics that are important for your project.
 For example, you might create a log-based metric to count the number of log entries that match a given filter.